-Graduates who have successfully completed their studies in Germany and are currently looking for work.
-Please note: The insurance only covers [up to 12 months] following graduation, even though graduates are legally allowed to search for work in Germany for 18 months!
-(Condition: You have been insured with the SKV Optimal or Basis tariff for a year.
-An extension is only possible with the SKV Optimal tariff.)
+Graduates who have successfully completed their studies in Germany and are currently looking for work. please note the specific conditions like: The insurance only covers [up to 12 months] following graduation, even though graduates are legally allowed to search for work in Germany for 18 months!

 Stay-at-home spouses or children below the age of 18 belonging to insurance carriers.

 If you'd say, one of these ponits is the case, we recommend you to get well informed before choosing one offer of the possible ones.

 Our National Student Union (DSW) for example, delivers some more information on the following website:

 Here you can find a little dictionary about many aspects of health insurance, sickness and doctor's visits in English (and German):

 On the website of our parent organization, the German Student Union, you can find more informational pages on health insurance:

 The following websites are commercial or private websites.
 For counseling there are no fees.

 Please note our declaration concerning this matter at the bottom of the page.

 http://www.germanyhis.com/ (German and English)